An app for a DIY (do it yourself) chain in Belarus

 What was the result?

-1. Conversions to purchase in the mobile app are 8.9x higher than in the mobile version of the site
+1. Conversions to purchase in the mobile app are 8.9x higher than in the mobile version of the website

-2. The average receipt is 10% higher than in the mobile version of the site
+2. The average order value is 10% higher than in the mobile version of the website

 3. Rollout period – 8 weeks